LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/method-scope.rst

 In this example we are trying to print the variable ``total``.
 We can access ``total`` because it has been defined within ``MainClass``, as you can see in **Line 1** in this example.
 If we had a second class, depending on the access modifier of the ``SumItUp`` method, we might not be able to access it.

+This will make more sense when we start learning about classes in future chapters.

 Method Level Scope
 ------------------------